remarkjs/remark-react/readme.md

 Sanitation schema to use (`object` or `boolean`, default: `undefined`).
 Passed to [`hast-util-sanitize`][sanitize].
 The default schema, if none or `true` is passed, adheres to GitHub’s sanitation rules.
-Setting this to `false` is just as bad as using `dangerouslySetInnerHTML`.
+Setting this to `false` is just as bad as using [`dangerouslySetInnerHTML`][dangerous].

 ###### `options.prefix`